VortTeam/VortLang/README.md

 ## Contributing

 Contributions are welcome!
-Fork the repository and submit a pull request.
-For major changes, open an issue first.
+If you are interested in contributing please check [CONTRIBUTING.md](CONTRIBUTING.md)